-MATHEMATICS (Math)
+MATHEMATICS

-Offered by the Department of Mathematical Sciences (DFMS)
+(Math) Offered by the Department of Mathematical Sciences (DFMS)

 Math 130.
 Basic Math - Algebra and Trigonometry.
 3(1).
 This course is designed to help reinforce algebraic and trigonometric skills necessary for success in the technical core.
 Basic graphing, algebraic manipulation, and trigonometric calculations are covered.
 Elementary functions, function manipulation, and some function applications are also discussed.
-This course may be used as an Academy option to fulfill graduation requirements.
+This course may be used as an Academy Option to fulfill graduation requirements.
 This course does not fulfill any major's requirements.
 Final exam.
 Prereq: Can only be enrolled in the course by recommendation of the Department of Mathematical Sciences.
 Sem hrs: 3 fall.

 Math 141.
 Calculus I. 3 (1).
-The study of differential calculus.
-Topics include functions and their applications to physical systems; limits and continuity; a formal treatment of derivatives; numeric estimation of derivatives at a point; basic differentiation formulas for elementary functions; product, quotient, and chain rules; implicit differentiation; and mathematical and physical applications of the derivative, to include extrema, concavity, and optimization.
-Significant emphasis is placed on using technology to solve and investigate mathematical problems.
+An introduction to fundamental ideas in Calculus, mathematical modeling, and linear algebra.
+Topics include single and multivariate functions with parameters; modeling data; fundamental concepts in linear algebra such as vectors, dot products, projections, linear combinations; rates of change and slope of a function; differentiation; algebraic rules for derivatives including product rule and chain rule; extrema; continuity and smoothness; dimensional analysis and units.
+Significant emphasis is placed on using computers to solve and investigate mathematical problems with special attention toward building data literacy.
 Final exam.
 Prereq: None.
 Sem hrs: 3 fall or spring.